geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 !!! tip "Use GDAL from the commandline with Docker"

     If you do not have GDAL installed, or want to use/try another version, you can always run the GDAL Docker image directly from the commandline.
 OSGeo provides [GDAL Docker Images](https://github.com/OSGeo/gdal/pkgs/container/gdal).
-The main thing to deal with is proper Docker Volume mapping to have GDAL-tools access local files.
+The main thing to deal with is proper Docker Volume mapping to have GDAL tools access local files.
 This can be very handy for quick data conversions.
 Most images also come with GDAL Python bindings.

     First you can pull a very small Docker Image: